P2P Technology Explained

 P2P Connection

-Browsers establish direct connection using WebRTC
+Browsers establish direct connection using WebRTC technology

 4